imadevguyanand/TodoNote/Readme.md

     This will create the docker environment.
 This will take several minutes to run.
 This command will build the docker image and deploy the stack on to the Docker Swarms

-5. Make sure the container is running by executing the below command.
+6. Make sure the container is running by executing the below command.
 Copy the container ID which you need it in the next step

     ```
     docker ps
     ```

-6. Once the service has been deployed exec into the container by running:
+7. Once the service has been deployed exec into the container by running:

     ```
     docker exec -it <container_name_or_id> bash
     ```

-7. Install all the packages the application needs.
+8. Install all the packages the application needs.
 This will take few minutes

     ```
     composer install
     ```

-8. Run Migration command to create tables in the Database
+9. Run Migration command to create tables in the Database
     ```
     php artisan migrate
     ```
-9. Install encryption keys and other necessary stuff for Passport
+10. Install encryption keys for Passport

     ```
     php artisan passport:install
-    ```

-10. Create Password grant client and give the same name as **todo-api**

-    ```
-     php artisan passport:client --password
     ```

 11. Navigate to http://localhost:{APP_PORT_PREFIX}